massacresIV/PF1EE/docs/srd/races/versatile-lineages/changelings.md

 # Changelings
 Changelings are the eerie offspring of mortal unions with hags—be they born of deception, dark magic, or madness.
 Whether conceived through occult rituals or monstrous seduction, changelings are rarely raised by their true mothers.
 Instead, they are left in the care of strangers: placed on stoops, found swaddled in the woods, or even discovered at the center of half-finished witch circles.

-Despite often resembling their mortal parent’s ancestry, changelings bear unmistakable marks of their heritage.
+Despite often resembling their mortal parent’s ancestry, changelings bear unmistakable marks of their lineage.
 Most are tall and lithe, with unnaturally pale skin and mismatched eyes—one echoing their mortal lineage, the other reflecting the baleful hue of their hag mother.
 These unusual traits, especially their mismatched gaze, often incite suspicion or superstition, branding them as cursed or fey-touched.
 Such children may grow up as outcasts, fostered with wariness or driven from their communities entirely.

 **The Call:** At some point during adolescence or early adulthood, changelings experience the Call—a haunting whisper in their soul that urges them to seek their origins.
 This psychic pull is often described as a voice heard only in dreams, a compulsion tied not to memory but to fate.
 It leads them toward strange places, occult secrets, or even directly into the territory of the hag who birthed them.